Non-algebraic geometrically trivial cohomology classes over finite fields: Preliminaries on etale Steenrod operations

 \subsection{Specialization map}

 For the proof of \Cref{mainthm}, it will be useful to know that the specialization map in \'etale cohomology is compatible with Steenrod operations.

 \begin{lem} Let $R$ be a strictly henselian discrete valuation ring, $k$ be the residue field of $R$, $K$ be the fraction field of $R$, $\mc{X}$ be a smooth projective $R$-scheme of finite type, and $\ell$ be a prime number invertible in $k$.
-Let $s\colon \on{Spec}(R)\to \mc{X}$ be a section, and fix generic points
+Fix geometric points